fluent/fluent-plugin-splunk/README.tcp.md

 If set to `true`, fluentd's timestamp is injected to the top of the record before sent to Splunk.

-For example, the first record record is converted to the next one.
+For example, the first record is converted to the next one.

 ```
 {"method": "GET", path: "/", code: 200}